 3. Make sure to give positive employee feedback

-Employees are much more coachable when they receive positive feedback from time to time.
-Ideally, employers will occasionally call their employees to give them nothing but positive feedback.
+Employees are much more coachable when they receive positive feedback periodically.
+Ideally, employers should occasionally call their employees to give them nothing but positive feedback.
 That way, if they need to call them in later for negative feedback, the employee won't feel like their employer only sees the negative aspects of their performance.

 If necessary, you can give positive and negative feedback in the same conversation.
 However, you have to be careful with this.
 Don't make up positive feedback just to try to soften the blow of your negative feedback.